JoshOrndorff/recipes/src/basics/value.md

 }
 ```

-To interact with single storage values, it is necessary to import the `support::StorageValue` type.
-Functions used to access a `StorageValue` are defined in [`srml/support`](https://crates.parity.io/srml_support/storage/trait.StorageValue.html#required-methods):
+To interact with single storage values, it is necessary to import the `frame_support::StorageValue` type.
+Functions used to access a `StorageValue` are defined in [`frame-support`](https://substrate.dev/rustdocs/master/frame_support/storage/trait.StorageValue.html):

 ```rust, ignore
 /// Get the storage key.